jacksonf-netizen/Vela-IPTV/README.md

 # Vela IPTV
 Vela IPTV is a modern and minimalist IPTV player designed specifically for macOS.

+Note: as of right now there is no VOD support but it may come in the future

 ---

 ## ⚠️ IMPORTANT: LEGAL DISCLAIMER